Goldjay94/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(9)Write a script that sets the mode of the file hello to this: (10)Write a script that sets the mode of the file hello the same as olleh’s mode.
+(11)Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.